 Catholic Orthodox and Muslim countries 60%-30%

-This again it turns out also did not bode well not only for Catholic nations and rulers but for the church as well.
+This it turns out also did not bode well not only for Catholic nations and rulers but for the church as well.
 In the later middle ages, heresies and rebellions were commonplace.
 In the 18th century the results were especially devastating.
 In Catholic France, it was illegal to teach rural peasants in most parts of the country to read or write.
 This was to keep the populace ignorant and submissive and to prevent the protestant Huguenots from converting them away from the faith.

-While that may have prevented them from turning to protestantism it certainly did not prevent them from turning to the French revolutionary paradigm which in turn fomented rebellion in 1789 after food shortages, abuses by corrupt lords under feudal rights and economic ruin brought on by Louis XV.
+While that may have prevented them from turning to heresy, it certainly did not prevent them from turning to the French revolutionary paradigm which in turn fomented rebellion in 1789 after food shortages, abuses by corrupt lords under feudal rights and economic ruin brought on by Louis XV.
 It ended with the execution of his grandson Louis XVI and his queen Marie Antoinette and what followed were bloody successions of regimes, the rise of emperor Napoleon and wars that engulfed the world for over 22 years.

-In the 19th century the Catholic church, seeing the plight of the peasantry and seeing the need for an educated faithful in order to curb the spread of protestantism and heresy and keep up in the more modern world began to focus more on education.
+In the 19th century the Catholic church, seeing the plight of the peasantry and seeing the need for an educated faithful in order to curb the spread of heresy and keep up in the more modern world began to focus more on education.
 Still, the efforts were mostly focused in urban settings and things didn't pick up until the 20th century.
 Women of course were among the majority of illiterate.

 In the Eastern Orthodox nations, scriptures were in vernacular usually Greek or Cyrillic, the language of Russia and the former soviet states.
 However education was also hard to come by.
 Children were educated usually by the local priest in reading and writing and were schooled for an average of 2 years.
 In 1861 with the abolition of serfdom and a few reforms government schools were added but again the average time of learning was 2 to 5 years.
 Most peasants could not read or write in 1900.
 Nikita Khruschev who would become the soviet Unions 3rd ruler and who was raised in the peasant village of Kalinovka in the Don bas region of Ukraine recalled in his memoirs being schooled for about 2 years and then his father took him aside and told him "You've had enough learning, its time for you to do plowing."